D-Shwagginz/wa-cr/README.md

 my_flat.to_png("Path/To/MyFlat.png", palette)
 ```

+### Apps

+wa-cr provides useful apps that will help you with using `WAD` data.<br>
+Here is a full list of all of wa-cr's apps:

+- map-viewer/MapViewer

 ## Limitations

 * Demos won't work properly because of how the doom engine's psuedo-random number generator works.
 If the wads are different at all, the demos won't function as intended